-- a.
-By force or threat of force.

-- b.
-Without effective consent.

-- c.
-Or where the individual is incapacitated

-2. Non-Consensual Sexual Contact (or attempts to commit the same)
+- 1. By force or threat of force. - 2.
+Without effective consent. - 3.
+Or where the individual is incapacitated - Non-Consensual Sexual Contact (or attempts to commit the same)

 Any intentional sexual touching, however slight, with any object, by any person upon any other person, that is without consent and/or is by force.
 "Person" is regardless of gender status.